New automated ski servicing machine at ISPO

 WINTERSTEIGER AG will be exhibiting a new machine at ISPO in Munich, the largest sports equipment trade fair in the world.
 WINTERSTEIGER, the specialist machinery manufacturing company from Upper Austria will present the Scout – an automated ski grinding machine for base and edge grinding.

 The new Scout, which will celebrate its European début in Munich, is an automated ski grinding machine for base and edge grinding.
 Thanks to its compact design, this machine will even fit into small workshops, making it possible to switch from manual servicing to automation.
-The Scout achieves nearly double the throughput of two manual machines (one for the base and one for the edge) and two operators.
+One operator using the Scout can achieve almost double the throughput of one operator using two manual machines.

 Furthermore, the Scout is a very compact machine: it has the smallest footprint of any automated unit and is shorter than comparable machines.
 All the functional units are accessible from the front, allowing the Scout to be installed directly against a wall.